Baked Roast Beef Sliders

 Don’t worry if you’re not a fan of spicy, either.
 Even the pint-sized crowd liked these — it’s just enough horseradish to add a little zing, without the fear of the sinus-clearing burn.

-Pull them out of the oven, slice into individual sandwiches, and serve.
+Pull them out of the oven, slice them into individual sandwiches, and serve.

 More Easy Entertaining Recipes: